yuriandreisilva/yuriandreisilva/README.md

 - MySQL, PostgreSQL
 - Git

-📚 💻 I'm currently focusing on Node.js
+📚 💻 I'm currently focusing on Node.js and Vue.js

 And I've already had contact with Laravel and CodeIgniter;